Alex Hely-Hutchinson on the opening of her new grains-centric restaurant, Stoney Street

 Alex Hely-Hutchinson was 24 years old when she started selling what she called ‘posh porridge’ on a pop-up stall at Old Street tube station in 2014.
 Two years later, she had published her first cookery book and opened her first bricks-and-mortar cafe in Covent Garden’s Neal’s Yard: 26 Grains, named for the cafe’s heritage grains-focused menu.

-This October, Alex is coming to Borough Market to open up a restaurant proper.
+On 22nd November, Alex is coming to Borough Market to open up a restaurant proper.
 Named Stoney Street, after the road it’ll be situated on, it “will be similar to 26 Grains in many ways, in that it will serve simple, everyday food that you can come and enjoy at any time,” says Alex.
 “The main difference is we’ll be working with a wider variety of suppliers using ingredients that are grown in the optimum environment and don’t have to travel far to get to us.”

 Fruit compote and lemon cream